African literature

 A common theme during the colonial period is the slave narrative, often written in English or French for western audiences.
 Among the first pieces of African literature to receive significant worldwide critical acclaim was Things Fall Apart, by Chinua Achebe, published in 1958.
-African literature in the late colonial period increasingly feature themes of liberation and independence.
+African literature in the late colonial period increasingly features themes of liberation and independence.

 Post-colonial literature has become increasingly diverse, with some writers returning to their native languages.
 Common themes include the clash between past and present, tradition and modernity, self and community, as well as politics and development.
 On the whole, female writers are today far better represented in African literature than they were prior to independence.
 The internet has also changed the landscape of African literature, leading to the rise of digital reading and publishing platforms such as OkadaBooks.

 Overview

 As George Joseph notes in his chapter on African Literature in Understanding Contemporary Africa, whereas European views of literature stressed a separation of art and content, African awareness is inclusive and "literature" can also simply mean an artistic use of words for the sake of art alone.
 Traditionally, Africans do not radically separate art from teaching.
 Rather than write or sing for beauty in itself, African writers, taking their cue from oral literature, use beauty to help communicate important truths and information to society.
 An object is considered beautiful because of the truths it reveals and the communities it helps to build.